Jaracax/SpinWordsAPI/README.md

 ## Purpose of this project

-+ To showcase my knowledge and abilities in the following technologies:
++ The main purpose of this project is to showcase my knowledge and abilities in the following technologies:
     + Java
     - SpringBoot
     + Git